1 - Quick Start

 2. Verify pulling the image here

-Note on CI: For every PR merged in the workflow directory, a GitHub Action runs an image build to generate manifests, and a new PR is automatically generated in the serverless-workflows-config repository.
-The credentials used by the build process are defined as organization level secret, and the content is from a token on the helm repo with an expiry period of 60 days.
+Note on CI: On each merge under a workflow directory a matching github workflow executes an image build, generating manifests and a PR create on the helm chart repo.
+The credentials of this repo are an org level secret, and the content is from a token on the helm repo with an expiry period of 60 days.
 Currently only the repo owner (rgolangh) can recreate the token.
 This should be revised.

 5.4 - Workflow Examples